misotanni/misotanni.github.io/fjs/en/rules.md

 > 2. For every otonal accidental *p*, multiply by the formal comma of *p*.
 If utonal, then divide.
 > 3. Take the reduced form and adjust octaves as required.

+## FJS Shortcut Identities

+> - The sum of the FJS representations of two JI ratios is the FJS representation of the product of these ratios.
+> - The difference of the FJS representations of two JI ratios is the FJS representation of the quotient of these ratios.
+> - The inversion of the FJS representation of a JI ratio is the FJS representation of the reciprocal of the ratio.

+## FJS Interval Arithmetic

+> - To add two FJS intervals, add their Pythagorean parts (conventional interval classes) and merge the accidentals.
+> - To subtract two FJS intervals, subtract their Pythagorean parts, then swap the otonal with the utonal accidental for the second interval, then merge.
+Subtracting an FJS interval is the same as adding its inverse.
+> - To invert an FJS interval, invert its Pythagorean part and swap the otonal with the utonal accidental.

 ## Rules for Generating FJS Interval and Note Names

 1. By default, the FJS uses Pythagorean tuning for traditional staff notation.
 So the interval C-E is 81/64, the interval C-D♭ is 256/243, the interval D♭-C♯ is 531441/524288, etc.